GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/packer-image-builder/README.md

 ## Using Packer's service account

-The following example leverages [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) to execute any operations on GCP as a dedicated Packer service account.
+The following blueprint leverages [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) to execute any operations on GCP as a dedicated Packer service account.
 Depending on how you execute the Packer tool, you need to grant your principal rights to impersonate Packer's service account.

 Set `packer_account_users` variable in Terraform configuration to grant roles required to impersonate Packer's service account to selected IAM principals.
-Example: allow default [Cloud Build](https://cloud.google.com/build) service account to impersonate Packer SA: `packer_account_users=["serviceAccount:myProjectNumber@cloudbuild.gserviceaccount.com"]`.
+Blueprint: allow default [Cloud Build](https://cloud.google.com/build) service account to impersonate Packer SA: `packer_account_users=["serviceAccount:myProjectNumber@cloudbuild.gserviceaccount.com"]`.

 ## Configuring Packer

-Provided Packer build example uses [HCL2 configuration files](https://www.packer.io/guides/hcl) and requires configuration of some input variables *(i.e. service accounts emails)*.
+Provided Packer build blueprint uses [HCL2 configuration files](https://www.packer.io/guides/hcl) and requires configuration of some input variables *(i.e. service accounts emails)*.
 Values of those variables can be taken from the Terraform outputs.